Documentation Docs

 countInArray

-Definition: countInArray(questionName: expression, dataFieldName: string): number
+Definition: countInArray(questionName: expression, dataFieldName: string, filter?: expression): number

 View Source Code